Alibaba extends its reach in China as coronavirus outbreak opens doors

 “After the virus, there’s nowhere for offline vendors to go but online,” said Josh Gardner, who operates online store fronts for overseas brands at Kung Fu Data.
 “Alibaba has a dominant position on JD.com except for a few electronics categories, and Pinduoduo is mainly for low-margin goods.”

-Pacific Epoch analyst Steven Zhu said Alibaba’s food delivery arm Ele.me was able to catch up with dominant peer Meituan Dianping (3690.HK) during the virus, mainly by offering discounts which both had previously pulled back on.
+Pacific Epoch analyst Steven Zhu said Alibaba’s food delivery arm Ele.me was able to catch up with dominant peer Meituan Dianping during the virus, mainly by offering discounts which both had previously pulled back on.

 Ele.me’s daily active users rose to roughly 15 million from 10 million, while Meituan’s increased to 17 million from 15 million, showed data from researcher Analysys.